Why do Physicians Send Patient Data Offshore?

-- Do they send ePHI offshore?
+- Do they send patient data offshore?

-- Do they have equipment such as servers located offshore?
+- Are their servers located offshore?

-- Do they have staff located offshore?
+- Is their staff located offshore?

-3. Ask to see their security policy
+3. Ask to See their Security Policy

-4. Negotiate (or renegotiate) your contract
+4. Negotiate (or Renegotiate) Your Contract

 When you sign a contract with a third-party vendor, you can stipulate that you do not allow offshoring PHI or ePHI.
-Include this stipulation into all vendor contracts including your HIPAA BAA.
+Include this stipulation into all vendor contracts, including your HIPAA BAA.

 Be proactive with any data irregularities.
 Your Business Associate Agreement requires that your vendor notify you of any data breaches right away.
-And, as a covered entity, you must call the OCR to investigate any breaches as soon as they occur.
+And, as a covered entity, you must call the OCR to investigate any violations as soon as they occur.

 6. Look into Insurance